xdoer/PreQuest/packages/core/README.md

 # @prequest/core

-Provide A Modular And Pluggable Solution For Your Http Request.
+Provide A Modular And Pluggable Solution For Your Native Http Request.

 ## Introduction